Stage Boundaries & Pipeline Positioning

 - Mandatory field presence for release-to-service documentation

 Validation failures generate structured error payloads containing field paths, expected vs. actual values, and recommended remediation steps.
-These payloads are routed to the error handling subsystem without blocking the broader pipeline.
+These payloads are routed to the error-handling subsystem without blocking the broader pipeline.

 Production-Ready Python Implementation